Free Food - an Ode to Nourishment

 I become half-visible

-the doors of the station.
+when I enter the doors of the station.

 Anonymous and among the mounting ranks